 Snuffing out the light leaves us in the dark.
 Darkness is great for sleeping purposes.
 However, if we want to get somewhere, we need to be able to recognize our surroundings.

-Sailing the seven seas, sailors traditionally have relied on Starlight, as well as Nomads in the Sahara Desert have depended on it.
+Sailors sailing the seven seas and Nomads traversing the Sahara Desert traditionally have relied on Starlight.
 The North Star or Pole Star – aka Polaris – is famous for holding nearly still in our sky while the entire northern sky moves around it.
-Essential for our orientation when the sameness of the endless sea or desert wasteland won’t give us any hint as to which direction we’re going!
+This is essential for our orientation when the sameness of the endless sea or desert wasteland won’t give us any hint as to which direction we’re going.

-The depth of God’s communication is astounding; however, we need His light to fully appreciate what He has to say.
-The texture of His Word is intricate.
-It’s like studying a well-crafted piece of art from every possible angle.
+The depth of God’s communication is astounding; His Word has so many layers.
+Studying His Word is similar to looking at a well-crafted piece of art from every possible angle.
 There is always something new to discover that we haven’t noticed before.
-The meaning of God’s communication unfolds over a lifetime and takes on more and more meaning as we sail through life.
+God’s Word becomes more meaningful to us as we dig deeper.
+Giving us hope, His Word becomes our lifeline and provides us direction especially as we sail through stormy seasons.

 God’s Word sheds light – and light is what we need to see clearly.